Conduct of a civil trial before the court

 The judge may, however, decide to hold a hearing if he or she considers it necessary or if one of the parties so requests.

-If your case is not referred to a future hearing, it can be dealt with at a hearing. adversarial debate.
+If your case is not referred to a future hearing, it will be dealt with in a adversarial debate.

 The court must sometimes rule on its substantive or territorial jurisdiction before dealing with the dispute.